kydoc/kisi_test/External Power Supply & Fail Safe Electric Lock With REX & Motion Sensor.md

 Before you begin, please refer to the [Kisi controller pro documentation](https://help.kisi.io/hc/en-us/sections/115002573127-Kisi-Controller-Pro-1-1-)  for assistance in correctly identifying the controller components, and for help in setting up the controller.
-In addition consult the product documentation for your devices for help in correctly identifying the wires.
+In addition, consult the product documentation for your devices for help in correctly identifying the wires.

 * Begin by connecting the negative (-) lead from the Maglock to the Normally Closed (NC) connection on the Push to Exit button.